 When feasible, the district will provide community education programs for prospective parents, foster parents, and adoptive parents on parenting skills and on the problems of child abuse and methods to avoid child abuse situations.
-The district willshall also encourage staff to participate in in-service programs that addressdeal with the issues surrounding child abuse.
+The district will also encourage staff to participate in inservice programs that address the issues surrounding child abuse.

-The superintendent willshall develop reporting procedures, including sample indicators of abuse and provide them neglect, and shall disseminate the procedures to all staff on an annual basis.
-The purpose is to identify and timely report as soon as possible to the proper authorities all evidence of child abuse, neglect, or exploitation to the proper authorities.
-Staff will receive training regarding reporting obligations during their initial orientation and every three years after initial employment or neglect.
+The superintendent will develop reporting procedures and provide them to all staff on an annual basis.
+The purpose is to identify and timely report all evidence of child abuse, neglect, or exploitation to the proper authorities.
+Staff will receive training regarding reporting obligations during their initial orientation and every three years after initial employment.

-AllClassified and certified staff are legally responsible for reporting all suspected cases of child abuse, neglect, and exploitation to the proper authorities -and/or the appropriate school administrator. neglect.
-The district requires all staff to report such cases through the proper channels.
-Under state law, staff are free from liability for reporting a reasonable suspicion instances of child abuse, or neglect, or exploitation.
-However, failing and professional staff are criminally liable for failure to report the incident may result in criminal liability regardless of whether the authorities determine the incident is provable in a subsequent legal proceeding. do so.
+All staff are responsible for reporting all suspected cases of child abuse, neglect, and exploitation to the proper authorities and/or the appropriate school administrator.
+Under state law, staff are free from liability for reporting a reasonable suspicion of child abuse, neglect, or exploitation.
+However, failing to report the incident may result in criminal liability regardless of whether the authorities determine the incident is provable in a subsequent legal proceeding.

-Staff need not verify a report that a child has in fact been abused, or neglected, or exploited. -Any conditions or information that may be reasonably be related to child abuse, or neglect, or exploitation should be reported.
-Legal authorities have the responsibility for investigating each case and taking such action as is appropriate action under the circumstances.
-School staff shall not make any student available for an investigative interview, with government officials, unless the child consents.
-If the child is under 12 years of age and the request is from law enforcement officials, the law enforcement official must obtain parental consent, a court order, a warrant, or stipulate the existence of exigent circumstances.
+Staff need not verify a report that a child has been abused, neglected, or exploited.
+Any conditions or information that may be reasonably related to child abuse, neglect, or exploitation should be reported.
+Legal authorities have the responsibility for investigating each case and taking appropriate action under the circumstances.

-Cross References:

-Board Policy 3226

-Interviews and Interrogations of Students on School Premises

-Board Policy 4265

-Community Education Program

-District Relationships with Law

-Enforcement and other Government

-Agencies

-Legal References: RCW 13.34.300 Relevance of failure to cause juvenile to attend school as evidence to neglect petition RCW 26.44.020 Definitions RCW 26.44.030 Reports - Duty and authority to make - Duty of receiving agency - Duty to notify - Case planning and consultation - Penalty for unauthorized exchange of information - Filing dependency petitions - Investigations - Interviews of children - Records - Risk assessment process RCW 28A.320.160 Alleged sexual misconduct by school employee - Parental notification - Information on public records act RCW 28A.400.317 Physical abuse or sexual misconduct by school employees - Duty to report - Training RCW 28A.620.010 Purposes RCW28A.620.020 Restrictions - Classes on parenting skills and child abuse prevention encouraged RCW 43.43.830 Background checks - Access to children or vulnerable persons - Definitions WAC 388-15-009 What is child abuse or neglect?
+Cross References: Board Policy 3226 Interviews and Interrogations of Students on School Premises Board Policy 4265 Community Education Program Board Policy 4310 District Relationships with Law Enforcement and other Government Agencies Legal References: RCW 13.34.300 Relevance of failure to cause juvenile to attend school as evidence to neglect petition RCW 26.44.020 Definitions RCW 26.44.030 Reports - Duty and authority to make - Duty of receiving agency - Duty to notify - Case planning and consultation - Penalty for unauthorized exchange of information - Filing dependency petitions - Investigations - Interviews of children - Records - Risk assessment process RCW 28A.320.160 Alleged sexual misconduct by school employee - Parental notification - Information on public records act RCW 28A.400.317 Physical abuse or sexual misconduct by school employees - Duty to report - Training RCW 28A.620.010 Purposes RCW28A.620.020 Restrictions - Classes on parenting skills and child abuse prevention encouraged RCW 43.43.830 Background checks - Access to children or vulnerable persons - Definitions WAC 388-15-009 What is child abuse or neglect?
 AGO 1987, No. 9 Children - Child Abuse - Reporting by School Officials - Alleged Abuse by Student

-Management Resources: 2015 - June Policy Issue

-2010 - April Issue

-Policy News, February 2007 Physical Abuse and Sexual

-Misconduct Notice Requirements

-Policy News, June 1999 23% of districts out-of-compliance on

-child abuse policies
+Management Resources: 2015 - June Policy Issue 2010 - April Issue Policy News, February 2007 Physical Abuse and Sexual Misconduct Notice Requirements Policy News, June 1999 23% of districts out-of-compliance on child abuse policies

-Revision Date: 10/27/08, 06/28/10, ?
-Adoption Date: October 8, 2003 Woodland School District #404
+Revision Date: 10/27/08, 06/28/10, 3/27/17 Adoption Date: October 8, 2003 Woodland School District #404